• Home

 The Setup

-Open ground such as a schoolyard, grassy field, or large courtyard.
+The game is best played on open ground such as a schoolyard, grassy field, or large courtyard with enough space for free movement.

 Players